goodatcode/javascripthangman/README.md

 * Figure out how to use your communication tools (Zoom, Repl.it, Codepad, Slack, good old fashioned telephone, etc.)
 * Commenting code saves time later
 * Progress should be reviewed at regular intervals
-* Working on different schedules allows for continuious development
+* Working on different schedules allows for continuous development
 * Breaks aren’t a bad thing… fresh eyes help everyone!
 * The first way will not necessarily be the final way
 * Refactoring team coded programs is hard